qdrvm/kagome/docs/source/tutorials/kagome_in_docker.md

 #### Example

-For example we wanna run validating in docker container with configs from [here](first_kagome_chain.md).
+For example we want to run validating node in docker container with configs from [here](first_kagome_chain.md).

-Run follow commands:
+Run the following commands:

 ```bash
 cd examples/first_kagome_chain